Auranis/HighDigitSAMs/README.md

 ### HighDigitSAMs
 A simple, IC-compliant mod for DCS to add more modern SAM systems to the game.

+## How to Install
+Simply copy the Mods folder into your C:\Username\Saved Games\DCS folder, or use OVGME to install the files there.

 ## Current features

 # S-300PMU-1 (SA-20 Gargoyle) Complex